 In Gdansk, the amber shopping on Mariacka Street is outstanding!
 Pierogi, stuffed 'dumplings' are the local traditional fare.

 The legal tender in Poland is the Polish złoty (zł, PLN).
-Poland is expected to adopt the common European currency Euro (€) in 2020 but it can be used to pay in many bigger shops ("hypermarkets") even now.
+Poland is not expected to adopt the common European currency Euro (€) soon, but it can be used to pay in many bigger shops ("hypermarkets") even now.
 Remember to always check the conversion rates though!

 Non-Polish speakers will find that most of the younger generation (35 and under), speak, or at least understand, English reasonably well.